microsoft/BioModelAnalyzer/README.md

        **It is highly advised not to commit the configuration files containing Azure connection strings**.
        Otherwise anyone might get an access to your Azure Storage Account.
 You should add such files to `.gitignore` and keep only locally.

-       In the repository, there is `unity.azure-appservice.template.config` which you can copy to `unity.azure-appservice.config` which is already ignored in `.gitignore`.
+       The file `unity.azure-appservice.config` is already added to `.gitignore` and can be safely used to store connection strings.

 ```xml
 <unity xmlns="http://schemas.microsoft.com/practices/2010/unity">
     <container>